 John Damrell came under heavy criticism for the fire, despite his efforts to prevent it.
 He lost his job in 1874 and went on to campaign successfully for a national building code.

-This story about the Great Boston Fire of 1872 was updated in 2018.
+This story about the Great Boston Fire of 1872 updated in 2023.